experimentarium/times/docs/part-2/07-climate-module.md

 **Description:** Constraint that sets an upper bound on the climate indicator in a give year.

 **Purpose:** To set an upper bound for a climate indicator variable in any desired year y.
 The variables that can be bounded are the total global emissions and the total radiative forcing (VAR_CLITOT), the atmospheric concentrations of greenhouse gases (sum of VAR_CLIBOX variables), and the increase in atmospheric temperature (VAR_CLIBOX).
-The bounds can be specified by using the *CM_MAXC~y,cm_var~* attribute.
+The bounds can be specified by using the *CM_MAXC<sub>y,cm_var</sub>* attribute.

 **Units:** Units of the variable(s) bounded.